yigitaksoy/Studio-Monochrome/README.md

 ### Content

-- All Content on this website were inspired, and adapted from [Awwwards](https://www.awwwards.com/).
+- All Content on this website were inspired, and adapted from websites on [Awwwards](https://www.awwwards.com/).

 ### Media